arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 - Modeling absence
 - Modeling known business cases that result in alternate paths
-- Async boundaries over unprincipled APIs (callbacks)
+- Used in async boundaries over unprincipled APIs (callbacks)
-- When people have no access to your source code
+- In general when people have no access to your source code

 ## How do we model exceptional cases then?